rensortino/material-crafter/README.md

 ![Install Dependencies](docs/Install-dependencies.gif)

-5. Now, you will find MatForger on the right side of the panel, clicking on the arrow.
+1. Now, you will find Material Crafter on the right side of the panel, clicking on the arrow.

 ![Panel Location](docs/Panel-Location.png)